SkillsFundingAgency/das-campaign-experiment/README.md

 There are currently three Functions:

 - **ContentRefresh** - Performs a complete refresh of the cache from Contentful.
+- **ContentRefresherCron** - Does the same as ContentRefresh, but on a timer every hour.
 - **ContentPublish** - Updates / Creates a content item in the cache.
 This Function is triggered by a Contentful Webhook when an item on Contentful is published.
 - **ContentRemove** - Removes a content item from the cache.
 This Function is triggered by a Contentful Webhook when an item on Contentful is unpublished, archived or deleted.